aabc/ipt-netflow/openwrt/Readme.md

 To make git version uncomment two lines in Makefile.

 Tested to work on Chaos Calmer and Designated Driver with Atheros AR7xxx/AR9xxx target.

+For ipt-netflow 2.2 patches are needed, drop it for next version or git master to build.